shuchendra/Netlfix_clone/README.md

 * Responsive design for various screen sizes

 ## License:
-This project is licensed under the  License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.

 # Getting Started with Create React App and Redux